microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## April 1st, 2024 Update📰

-Copilot for Security is globally availabile as of April-1!
+Copilot for Security is globally available as of April-1!
 Despite the April Fools' Day launch, we're serious about Copilot for Security's launch and transformative power.
 With all the recent developments, my colleague Sameh Younis and I are planning significant updates to this page.
 Stay tuned.

 Learn more about how to provision Copilot for Security and its minimum requirements **[here](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot).**